-Ibudilast, labeled MN-166 by MediciNova, is a potential oral treatment for all forms of multiple sclerosis (MS) and for other neurodegenerative disorders, such as amyotrophic lateral sclerosis (ALS).
-The drug, currently in clinical testing for these diseases, has been marketed in Japan and Korea to treat post-stroke complications and bronchial asthma for over two decades.
+Ibudilast, labeled MN-166 by MediciNova, is a potential oral treatment for all forms of multiple sclerosis (MS), as well as for other neurodegenerative disorders such as amyotrophic lateral sclerosis (ALS).

-MediciNova licensed the drug from Kyorin Pharmaceutical for its potential use in relapsing-remitting multiple sclerosis (RRMS), and later obtained rights to investigate it in progressive MS and other neurological conditions.
+MediciNova licensed ibudilast from Kyorin Pharmaceutical for its potential use in relapsing-remitting multiple sclerosis (RRMS), and later obtained rights to investigate it in progressive MS and other neurological conditions.
 The U.S. Food and Drug Administration (FDA) put ibudilast on its fast track program as a potential MS treatment in 2016.

 How ibudilast works